jerryjappinen/Servant/backend/utilities/mthaml/README.markdown

 Any function can be made available to HAML templates by the target language (the function only have to be available at runtime).

-In HAML/Twig you can use all of Twig's functions, filters and tags.
-In PHP, you can use all PHP functions.
+In HAML/Twig you can use all of Twig's functions, filters, and tags.
+In HAML/PHP, you can use all PHP functions.

 ## Filters

-Supported filters are `plain`, `preserve`, `javascript` and `css`.
-Others may be added in the future.
+Filters take plain text input (with support for `#{...}` interpolations) and transform it, or wrap it.

-Example:
+Example with the `javascript` filter:

 ``` haml
 %p something